Table of Contents

-Texas is very clear about their car seat safety laws for 2020, which makes it very easy for parents and guardians to ensure that their child is safe when traveling on the road in this state.
+Texas is very clear about its car seat safety laws, which makes it very easy for parents and guardians to ensure that their child is safe when traveling on the road in this state.
 Knowing what to expect when visiting Texas is key to keeping a child safe and avoiding fines.

 When a Child Is Not Required to Use a Car Seat in Texas